sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 aws s3 mb s3://vprofile-artifact-shift-lift-local
    ```

-- We will upload our artifact to s3 bucket from AWS CLI and our Tomcat server will get the same artifact from s3 bucket.
+- We will upload our `artifact` to `s3 bucket` from AWS CLI and our Tomcat server will get the same artifact from `s3 bucket`.

-- On your 'aws cli' go to 'target' directory and copy the artifact to S3 bucket with below command.
+- On your `aws cli` go to `target` directory and copy the artifact to S3 bucket with below command.
 Then verify by listing objects in the s3 bucket.

 ```sh